kaur-ra/kaur-ra/README.md

 - 👀 I’m interested in problem solving and learning about web technologies
 - 🌱 I’m currently exploring the domain of web devlopment
-- 💞️ I’m looking to collaborate on web dev projects
+- 💞️ I’m looking to collaborate on projects including web dev and machine learning

 <!---